ellisp/blog-source/_posts/2018-08-31-melbourne-rents.md

 For flats/apartments in Melbourne and perhaps for smaller houses, the higher priced suburbs in 2000 have had weaker rental growth in the intervening period.

-Notably, other than flats in Port Melbourne, *all* the growth in suburbs' median rental rates have grown faster than inflation as measured by the consumer price index, [which has grown at around 2.6% over this time period](https://www.rba.gov.au/calculator/annualDecimal.html).
+Notably, other than flats in Port Melbourne (which started out the period as the most expensive by far), *all* the suburbs' median rental rates have grown faster than inflation as measured by the consumer price index, [which has grown at around 2.6% over this time period](https://www.rba.gov.au/calculator/annualDecimal.html).
+Over this time period (which is long compared to the breathless up-and-down commentary we often get with housing markets), rents have generally grown pretty steadily, without some of the [fluctuations seen in purchase prices](http://www.abc.net.au/news/2018-06-30/melbourne-falling-unit-prices/9918452).
+This growth in the real price of rent isn't surprising, but it is also definitely less than the growth in the cost of purchasing houses and flats.

 ## Data from DHHS